Hotel & Village Panorama Review – Staying in Agia Pelagia, Crete

 Beach access is easy but involves a steep walk.
 While a bus runs a few times a day, it gets crowded, so it may not be the best option for those with mobility issues.

 The hotel desk offers a variety of excursions, including day trips to nearby islands such as Santorini.
-I did the Santorini trip which was very reasonably priced, included all transport, a local tour guide, and lunch provided by the hotel.
+I did the Santorini trip, which was very reasonably priced.
+It included all transport, a local tour guide, and lunch provided by the hotel.
 Definitely worth it!

 Visitor Tips